buchachon - Fotolia

 - Egnyte -- focuses primarily on cloud storage;

 - Primary Data -- offers a single namespace model for all storage;

 - Hewlett Packard Enterprise's Eucalyptus -- designed for hybrid clouds built with AWS; and

 - Scalr -- offers an easy-to-use GUI.

-This is just a small part of what's available for hybrid cloud policy management, and reflects the new cloud environment -- a mix of large vendors and startups -- with technology changing fast.
+This is just a sample of the tools available to manage hybrid cloud policies, and reflects the new cloud environment -- a mix of large vendors and startups -- with technology changing fast.

 See what a hybrid model can do for you

 Advice to build a hybrid cloud